datastax/spark-cassandra-connector/README.md

 Please use GitHub to report feature requests or bugs.

 ## Contributing
-To contribute back to this project, please open a pull-request on GitHub.

 To develop this project, we recommend using IntelliJ IDEA.
 Make sure you have installed and enabled the Scala Plugin from [here] (http://confluence.jetbrains.com/display/SCA/Scala+Plugin+for+IntelliJ+IDEA).
+Open the project with IntelliJ IDEA and it will automatically create the project structure from the provided SBT configuration.

+Before contributing your changes to the project, please make sure that all unit tests and integration tests
+pass:

+    sbt test
+    sbt it:test

+Finally open a pull-request on GitHub and await review.